mshafat/allthrusmartphone.xyz/content/blog/reviews/cliqly_in_depth_review.md

 **Claim # 2:** Bobby has been working successfully online for 27 years

 **Truth:** I have got no trace of Bobby's 27 years with google search, although he has a Clickfunnel Two Comma Club award.
-I got [this Linkedin profile of Bobby Jones](https://www.linkedin.com/in/bobby-jones-916b3b1aa/), but there is no photo, no information expect "President at Cliqly.com"
+I got [this Linkedin profile of Bobby Jones](https://www.linkedin.com/in/bobby-jones-916b3b1aa/), but there is no photo, no information except "President at Cliqly.com"

 **Claim # 3:** It is completely real and completely free to get started